xavier630/ocean-liners-factorio/README.md

 * Diagonal Buoys and stopping buoys.
 * Unloading stations?
 Ship goes in one arrow, slowly unloaded, out another side?
 Can you just put a stopping buoy by the shore and unload from that?
 * Separate pipes so that I don't mess with vanilla ones.
 Could build out of vanilla ones, but have perks: placable over water, higher throughput, player can go through them
+* Ejecting tile which ejects passengers by setting vehicle.passenger to nil

 #Current TODO <br>